Getting Divorced in Irvine California; A guide

 - Assets management.

 During a separation agreement, couples generally negotiate these issues together as much as possible and then meet with Irvine Divorce Attorneys to develop a valid formalized separation agreement.

 If you are considering separation, the Hills Law Group can help you learn more.
 See Understand legal separation and its consequences before taking action.

 Filing for divorce can be a challenging process to navigate.
 Couples who are considering filing for divorce should be aware of the details and particulars involved in filing for divorce.
 Because California is a “no-fault” state, there is no need for either party to explain or describe the reasoning in the dissolution of the marriage.
 The “no-fault” status also makes it possible for either member of the marriage to file for divorce.

 There are a few steps involved in filing for divorce but to start formal divorce proceedings, one party must file a Petition for Dissolution with the local court.
 The Petition for Dissolution of the Marriage requests that the court allows the divorce.
 The partner in the marriage filing the petition is known as the petitioner while the other partner in the marriage is known as the respondent.
-The Petition for Dissolution of the Marriage will identify the two partners in the marriage as well as any children from the marriage, and list requests for the settlement of finances, housing, assets and custody arrangements.
+The Petition for Dissolution of the Marriage will identify the two partners in the marriage as well as child support of any children from the marriage, and list requests for the settlement of finances, housing, assets and custody arrangements.

 If you have decided to begin divorce proceedings, contact the Hills Law Group today!